About–Picard law: Application

 The first application of the law was its usage against Arnaud Mussy, leader of the Néo-Phare, a small apocalyptic group.
 Mussy claimed to be Jesus Christ and declared the apocalypse was approaching.
 In 2002 one of his followers killed himself, and two more were alleged to have attempted suicide.
 Mussy was charged using the law's provision for "abuse of weakness", and after a high profile trial, was declared guilty.
 He was sentenced to a three-year suspended prison sentence and fine.
 He appealed the sentence, but it was upheld 6 June 2005.
 The verdict was celebrated by anti-cultists.
 Mussy later stated that "It was clear the National Assembly had a new law and they wanted to try it out on some little group to make an example—not a big powerful [cult] like Scientology that has lots of money to defend itself.
 I have no money.
 I knew I could not win."
 Cult researcher Susan J. Palmer argued that the application of the brainwashing concept in this specific case was flawed, even apart from the wider concerns about the legitimacy of the concept and how it is supposed to be proven.

 Criticism

 The law has caused controversy internationally, with some commentators alleging that it infringes on religious freedom while proponents contend that it reinforces religious freedom.
-The French government, when challenged on issues of religious discrimination, states that it has no concern in any way with religious doctrine per se.

 The government has taken the position that it will deal with the concrete consequences of cult affiliation, especially with respect to children.
 The government sees this as particularly important in the light of past abuse committed in some criminal cults, such as sexual slavery and mass suicide.
+The French government, when challenged on issues of religious discrimination, states that it has no concern in any way with religious doctrine per se and focuses exclusively on harmful conduct.
 According to government sources, none of the criteria listed in related government documents on sects discuss theology; they only focus on the actions and the methods of the groups.